MicrosoftDocs/MIMDocs/MIMDocs/pam/planning-bastion-environment.md

 ## Select users and groups for inclusion

 The next step is defining the PAM roles, associating the users and groups to which they should have access.
-This will typically be a subset of the users and groups for the tier identified as being managed in the bastion environment.
+These users and groups will typically be a subset of the users and groups for the tier identified as being managed in the bastion environment.
 More information is in [Defining roles for Privileged Access Management](defining-roles-for-pam.md).